The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

-The state of the application of an ESEA method at a given moment in time.
-Organisations typically apply ESEA methods with a given frequency (e.g. every year an ethical, social and environmental accounting is performed).
+The state of the application of an ESGA method at a given moment in time.
+Organisations typically apply ESGA methods with a given frequency (e.g. every year an environmental, social and governance accounting is performed).
+Typically, it refers to the data provided by an organisation in a specific year.